 Supporting resources to clear the backlog: I’ve consistently supported funding for veterans programs and health care to make sure we have the resources we need to clear the VA backlog.
 Recently, I voted for a bipartisan funding bill that continues this support, which has been signed into law.
 The law includes a number of accountability measures, including regular public reports from VA regional offices detailing how many outstanding benefit claims they have.

-More on Supporting our Military and Veterans
+More on Military and Veterans